microsoft/CosmosDB_Multi-Tenant/README.md

 SELECT * FROM c where c.custId=4691
 ```

-select "Query Stats" and check the Query execution time.
+select "Query Stats" tab and check the Query execution time.
 It shows the sub millisecond response time.

 ## Challenge-5: Optimize costs and performance with Indexing Policy
 The default indexing policy for newly created containers indexes every property of every item.
-This allows
-you to get good query performance without having to think about indexing and index management upfront.
+This allows you to get good query performance without having to think about indexing and index management upfront.
 In some situations, you may want to override this automatic behavior to better suit your requirements.

 In Azure Cosmos DB, the total consumed storage is the combination of both the Data size and Index size.
-By optimizing the number of paths that are indexed, you can substantially reduce the latency and RU charge
+By optimizing the number of paths that are indexed, you can substantially reduce the storage cost, the latency
-of write operations.
+and RU charge of write operations.

 Will walk you through the steps to include properties required for queries and exculde the rest.

 5.1 Expand 'Reservation_by_Customer' container and select 'Settings' section.
 It will show 'settings'
 and 'indexing Policy' tabs.

 Select 'indexingPolicy'.
-It will show you the default policy to index every
-property in the document.
+It will show you the default policy to index every property in the document.

 <img src="./images/CosmosDB_Indexing_default_view_Marked.jpg" alt="Indexing default view" width="800">